What is familial GIST?

 What are the estimated cancer risks associated with familial GIST?

-Familial GIST is associated with an increased risk of developing one or more GISTs.
+Familial GIST is associated with an increased risk of developing 1 or more GISTs.
 A mutation in the KIT gene is particularly associated with a high risk of developing GIST during a person’s lifetime.
 However, not everyone with a known mutation will develop GIST.
 It is not known if people with familial GIST have an increased risk of other specific types of tumors.

 What are the screening options for people with familial GIST before a tumor develops?

 Currently, there is no standard screening for people who have a known genetic mutation but who have not developed a tumor.
 Your doctor will work with you to determine a personal screening plan that is best for you.
 Screening options may change over time as new technologies are developed and more is learned about familial GIST.
 It is important to talk with your doctor about appropriate screening tests.
+In general, different types of scans, such as CT scan, MRI scan or endoscopy to look at the stomach from the inside with a camera, are ways that doctors can monitor people for the development of GIST.

 Learn more about what to expect when having common tests, procedures, and scans.